Skip to main content

 driver’s record and to make certain that the applicant does not already have a

 CDL.
-Employing motor carriers also have
+Employing motor carriers also has

 access to the CDLIS, and employers are prohibited from knowingly allowing a